Aureliustics/CodeHS-Plus/README.md

   <li>Create, rename, delete, or copy link for sandboxes you save.</li>
   <li>When doing an assignment, you should see a new button next to the CodeHS logo on the top left.</li>
   <li>It is called "Cheat Menu".
 Clicking on it will show you the features.</li>
+  <li>When are you in a sandbox, it will display the amount of time you have spent inside of it in real time.
+This does save and sync across tabs.</li>
 </ul>
 <h1>Known Bugs</h1>
 <ul>